 - Data for IIP are collected by various source agencies under different Acts/statutes.

 - The IIP is compiled on the basis of data sourced from 16 ministries/ administrative departments.

 Though often interchangeably used, the terms industry and manufacturing are different.

-The term industry is comprehensive and may be considered as a super-set of manufacturing.
-Industry in general refers to an economic activity that is concerned with production of goods, extraction of minerals and sometimes even for the provision of services.
+The term industry is comprehensive and may be considered as a superset of manufacturing.
+Industry, in general, refers to an economic activity that is concerned with the production of goods, extraction of minerals and sometimes even for the provision of services.
 Thus we have iron and steel industry (production of goods), coal mining industry (extraction of coal) and tourism industry (service provider).

 So what is manufacturing then?

 Manufacturing: Production of goods in large quantities after processing from raw materials to more valuable products is called manufacturing.

 Industry = Manufacturing + Mining + Electricity + much more.